 Hello there!
-I am Chris Breebaart, 58 years of age, living in The Netherlands.
+I am Chris Breebaart, 61 years of age, living in The Netherlands.
 One of my hobbies is taking pictures.
-I started as a little kid and kept doing it till now.
+I started as a little kid and kept going!
 On this blog I publish pictures; some are from the archive, some are recent.

 My iPhone and iPad are also my ‘darkroom’.
 I edit photos for this blog using Snapseed and Marksta.
 My DSLR photos are downloaded to my iPad from my network storage.
 The result is good enough for this blog.
 Printing on paper is something different.
-I use Lightroom and an Epson R2400 for that.
+I use Lightroom to maintain my archive.

 I hope you do enjoy visiting this blog, and I do hope that you will come back regularly.
 Enjoy your stay.
 If you feel like it leave me some comments and feedback!
 It is nice to see comments and sometimes it is endearing to read what a photo can do to a visitor.